Can you suggest a great item from a museum, gallery or private collection to add to our Revolutionary collection?

 What sort of collections items are you looking for?

 As wide a selection as possible!
-They can be: objects, paintings, songs, letters, manuscripts, prints, drawings, letters, tickets, journals…
+They can be objects, paintings, songs, letters, manuscripts, prints, drawings, letters, tickets, journals…

-How will the collections items be used?
+How will each collections item be used?

-The object images will be primarily used as a resource for primary and secondary schools to support teaching and learning about the period and will need to be licensed for Educational use.
+The images will be primarily used as a resource for primary and secondary schools to support teaching and learning about the period and will need to be licensed for Educational use.

 Does the collection item need to have been digitised already?